hailemichaeltesfsye-hue/ai-product-launch-team/README.md

 1. A launch goal is submitted to the **Supervisor** agent.
 2. The supervisor decomposes the goal and routes subtasks to the **CEO**, **Marketing Manager**, or **Finance Manager**, depending on the type of decision needed.
 3. Manager agents delegate further: Marketing Manager to **Content**; Finance Manager to **Finance**, **Financial**, **Cost**, and **Pricing**.
 The **Research** agent can be called on to inform any of these decisions.
+4. Handoffs between agents are tracked via `state/handoffs.py`, with shared state validated against Pydantic schemas in `state/schemas.py`.
-4. Each agent processes its task via a shared **Model** configuration and returns results/state updates through the LangGraph state graph.
+5. Each agent processes its task via a shared **Model** configuration and returns results/state updates through the LangGraph state graph.
-5. The supervisor aggregates results, resolves dependencies, and determines the next step — looping until the launch plan is complete.
+6. The supervisor aggregates results, resolves dependencies, and determines the next step — looping until the launch plan is complete.
-6. The dashboard subscribes to state updates and renders live progress across the hierarchy.
+7. The dashboard subscribes to state updates and renders live progress across the hierarchy.

 ## Author